 Credits: 3 upper-division credit hours

 Approved for: This course is approved to fulfill the Arts & Sciences Historical Context core requirement.
-The course counts as Europe/Eurasia concentration or Functional Area 3 for IAFS majors, as an upper division elective credit for PSCI majors and 4190 for History majors.
+The course counts as Europe/Eurasia concentration or Functional Area 3 for IAFS majors, historical views Core for CMCI, as an upper division elective credit for PSCI majors, and 4190 for History majors.

 Grading: This is a CU Boulder course, so you will receive letter grades

 With Bordeaux as a case study, French Connections will familiarize you with the history and contemporary relations of two of the world's most influential powers.
 Topics in the course include: revolution/democracy/nation-building, war and society, trade and business, education, immigration, security/diplomacy/terrorism, and regional/global integration.
 The course will also examine how France and America have, at times, embraced and also vilified each other.
 French Connections is targeted at students majoring in International Affairs, History, Political Science, Economics, Anthropology, and Geography, although students in other majors may also apply.

 The course fulfills the Europe/Eurasia concentration for IAFS majors and counts as an upper division elective credit for PSCI majors.
 It also fulfills Historical Context for A&S core.
 A detailed course syllabus will be provided to all the students and is available from the program director.